 The remaining assets can also be donated to another similar institution or to other funds that are approved by the Director-General of the Inland Revenue of Malaysia.
 In the case in which a foundation enters the dissolution procedure in Malaysia, the Inland Revenue has to be notified concerning this matter.
 Our team of consultants in company formation in Malaysia can provide in-depth advice and legal representation for the dissolution procedure available here.

 The Labuan foundations were created in Malaysia under the Labuan Foundations Act 2010, which provides a legal framework for the purposes and the ways in which such entities can be registered.
 It is important to know that the Labuan foundations are also tailored in accordance with the regulations applicable to Muslim businessmen, under the Labuan Islamic Financial Services and Securities Act 2010.

+Those who want to register a foundation in Labuan can set it up for the purpose of offering wealth management services or for charitable purposes.
 According to the law applicable to Labuan foundations, the entity can be set up by asingle founder, who can be a Malaysian citizen or a foreigner, represented by a natural person or by a legal entity.
 The beneficiaries of the foundations can be individuals or corporations, residents or non-residents of Malaysia.

 We also present some interesting facts about foundations in Malaysia: